 Cure the breach to the satisfaction of the non-breaching Party (not to be unreasonably withheld, conditioned or delayed) within ninety (90) days of receipt of written notice from the nonbreaching Party identifying the breach, or

-Continuously demonstrate within ninety (90) days of receipt of written notice from the non-breaching Party identifying the breach that it is actively and continuously pursuing a course of action which can reasonably be expected to lead to a cure of the breach (the ninety (90) day period will be extended for so long as the breaching Party is actively and continuously pursuing such a course); provided, however, that in the event of the failure of any Party to pay the other Party any sum or due amount required to be paid when due hereunder, cure shall consist of payment within fifteen (15) days of written demand from the non-breaching Party, together with interest thereon from the date the payment was due at a rate equal to either the highest rate permitted by applicable law or nine percent (9%), per annum, whichever is less.
+Continuously demonstrate within ninety (90) days of receipt of written notice from the non-breaching Party identifying the breach that it is actively and continuously pursuing a course of action which can reasonably be expected to lead to a cure of the breach (the ninety (90) day period will be extended for so long as the breaching Party is actively and continuously pursuing such a course); provided, however, that in the event of the failure of any Party to pay the other Party any sum or amount required to be paid hereunder when due hereunder, cure shall consist of payment within fifteen (15) days of written demand from the non-breaching Party, together with interest thereon from the date the payment was due at a rate equal to either the highest rate permitted by applicable law or nine percent (9%), per annum, whichever is less.

 Arbitration.